xmidt-org/docs/content/docs/introduction/overview.md

 ### When does it fit?

-Xmidt is designed to provide message delivery to **lots** of continuously connected devices.
-Xmidt makes the cloud easier for CPE devices to participate in at scale and makes the cloud interactions with the CPE devices more cloud friendly.
+XMiDT is designed to provide message delivery to **lots** of continuously connected devices.
+XMiDT makes the cloud easier for CPE devices to participate in at scale and makes the cloud interactions with the CPE devices more cloud friendly.

-If you have a large (or potentially large) number of clients that can exist behind firewalls, NATs or other infrastructure you need to operate, Xmidt can be a good match.
+If you have a large (or potentially large) number of clients that can exist behind firewalls, NATs or other infrastructure you need to operate, XMiDT can be a good match.
 The CPE devices do not need to expose services like telnet, SSH, SNMP or others that can be compromised.
-Instead, the Xmidt client (Parodus) reaches out to your cloud via a known URL and securely ensures it is connected only to your cluster.
+Instead, the XMiDT client (Parodus) reaches out to your cloud via a known URL and securely ensures it is connected only to your cluster.

-Xmidt provides a highly scalable and cost effective solution to device management.
+XMiDT provides a highly scalable and cost effective solution to device management.

 ### When does it not fit?

-Xmidt is not designed to replace streaming protocols (like WebRTC or streaming audio/video).
+XMiDT is not designed to replace streaming protocols (like WebRTC or streaming audio/video).